 Other options for more pH neutral drinks include:

 - Tap water

 - Kinds of milk (cow, nut, soy, goat, sheep)

 Minimizing the Risk

 The amount of damage a beverage can do to your teeth depends a lot on how you drink it.
 If you use a straw, your front teeth don’t have as much exposure to the drink.
 When you sip all day long, the sparkling water lingers and causes more exposure.
 If you drink a can of sparkling water as fast as you can, you’ll burp more than you’ll hurt your teeth.
 It’s also important to brush your teeth as soon after drinking or eating as possible.
 This will remove any sugars or acidic substances from the tops of your teeth and in between.

 So what’s the verdict?
 Like most other things, sparkling water is fine in moderation and better than sodas or energy drinks.
 Bottoms up!

 Walton & Maready Orthodontics wants to make sure you have all the facts when it comes to your teeth.
-If you have any questions or would like to make an appointment, click here to contact us.
-The day before your appointment, you will need to fill out the Wellness Screening & Consent Form.
-This is a new practice adopted during the Covid-19 pandemic to keep you safe.
+Contact our office if you have any questions or would like to make an appointment.